pebender/BiTWeather/docs.jl/src/index.md

 CurrentModule = BiTWeather
 ```

 Welcome to the BiTWeather.jl.
-This documentation strives to provide you with everything you need to know to use BiTWeather.jl.
+This documentation strives to provide you with everything you need to know to use and understand BiTWeather.jl.
+So, the documentation

+- Explains how to use the functions (i.e. the API),
+- Explains the models implemented by the functions, and
+- Provides references for further information about the models.

 ## What is BiTWeather.jl

-BiTWeather.jl is a collection of functions to enable a backyard gardener with weather data stored in a SQL database to perform calculations helpful to planting and maintaining their garden.
-I have been implementing functions as we have needed them for our garden.
-Right now, we are in the process of selecting some addition fruit trees.
-So, I have implemented various models for calculating chill.
-Because our microclimate is different from the nearby locations for which chill data is available, I felt using our own weather data could provide some better insight.
+BiTWeather.jl is a collection of functions that I have been writing to help with our backyard garden.
+It reads weather data stored in a SQL database and performs calculations we find helpful in planting and maintaining our garden.
+I implement the functions as we need them for our garden.

-### Why the Name?

-Since these are weather related functions, I felt Weather.jl would be a good name for the module.
-However, the name Weather.jl is very generic and I did not want the name of the module to conflict with the names of other modules.
-So, I decided to call it BiTWeather.jl instead.
-BiT is an acronym for "Back in Thirty".
-"Back in Thirty" is the name of our house, garden and internet domain.
-So, I felt prefacing the Weather.jl with BiT to form BiTWeather.jl was a good way to keep the module name unique while not completely obscuring its function.

-## Our Equipment

-I thought it might be informative to take a short detour to look at the equipment we use in conjunction with our [permaculture](https://en.wikipedia.org/wiki/Permaculture) garden.

-- We collect weather data using an [Ambient Weather WS-1550-IP](https://ambientweather.com/amws1500.html) personal weather station.
-- We transfer weather data to a SQL database using [Meteobridge](https://meteobridge.com/wiki/index.php/Home) rebranded as the [Ambient Weather WEATHERBRIDGE](https://ambientweather.com/amweatherbridge.html) for transferring weather data to a SQL database.
-- We store weather data in a [MariaDB](https://mariadb.org) running on a [Synology DS718+](https://www.synology.com/).
-- We upload weather data to [PWSWeather](https://www.pwsweather.com/) as [BACKINTHRITY](https://www.pwsweather.com/station/pws/BACKINTHIRTY) to enable our smart irrigation controllers to access the weather data.
-- We control irrigation using [Orbit b-hyve](https://bhyve.orbitonline.com) smart irrigation controllers.
-- We monitor water usage using a [Flume Smart Home Water Monitor](https://flumewater.com/).

 ## Weather Data